 Occupancy is the percentage of your property’s Gross Floor Area (GFA) that is occupied and operational.
 For example, if you have a 10 story office building that on average has 9 of its 10 floors fully leased and occupied, the occupancy would be 90%.
 If you have people working in all floors/areas of your building then you are 100% occupied.
 You do not need to count empty cubicle spaces – but, you'll need to update your "Number of Workers" when tenants change.

 You first enter the occupancy when you create the property, and you can change the Occupancy on the Details tab.
 Here are instructions for what to do when your occupancy fluctuates.

 - The value you enter for occupancy will not affect your ENERGY STAR Score or any other metrics.
 Your property's score is based on the specific use details (number of workers, number of computers, etc).
 So, when you have changes to occupancy/vacancy, you need to update your Use Details to accurately reflect the activity at your property.

 - Your occupancy could affect your eligibility for ENERGY STAR certification.
 We have the following minimum occupancy requirements:

-- Office/Bank/Courthouse/Financial Center must be greater than 50%
+- Office/Bank/Courthouse/Financial Center must be at least 55%

 - Hotel must be at least 60%